Lightstreamer/utility-ThreadPool-ios/README.md

 The `LSURLDispatcher` is a singleton and is able to automatically initialize itself.
 Use it to start a connection request toward a NSURLRequest in one of three possible ways:

-* as a **synschronous request**: in this case the dispatcher will download the request URL and deliver it as a NSData; if the end-point is already at its connection limit, the caller will wait until a connection is freed;
+* as a **synschronous request**: in this case, the dispatcher will download the request URL and deliver it as a NSData; if the end-point is already at its connection limit, the caller will wait until a connection is freed;